How to Get Your House Appraised in 7 Steps

 Search online

 Need to find your own appraiser?
 You can find one online.
 Check out the Appraisal Institute, a global organization for home appraisers that promotes high professional standards.
-It offers a Find an Appraiser tool, which allows for a simple search for an appraiser by ZIP code or an advanced search featuring attributes such as languages spoken or different professional specialties.
+Use its Find an Appraiser tool to search for an appraiser by designation, company, state, and ZIP code.

 Get a referral